nakajima/key-val/README.md

 # val

-Easily store and retrieve key/value pairs in `~/.key-valerie`
+Easily store and retrieve key/value pairs in an encrypted `~/.key-valerie` Useful for things like pesky API keys.

 ## USAGE